 • Offer opportunities to connect with like-minded peers through gifted programs or interest-based clubs.

-6. Differentiated Instruction for Twice-Gifted Students
+6. Differentiated Instruction for 2e Adults and Kids

 • Adjust teaching methods to meet diverse needs, such as: